CropCraft: A Procedural World Generator for Robotic Simulation of Agricultural Tasks: Application

 \subsubsection{Synthetic Data}

-We generated synthetic images along with their corresponding annotated versions using CropCraft and Blender\footnote{\url{https://www.blender.org}}.
-Blender is an open-source 3D graphics software capable of simulating physics, applying realistic textures, and rendering images of created scenes through its built-in camera.
-CropCraft is a procedural world generator developed by the TSCF unit at INRAE.
-It enables the creation of 3D models of agricultural fields and is specifically designed for testing agricultural robotics applications.
-Users can specify parameters such as the number of plant rows, the number of plants per row, plant types, plant height, and weed density.
-CropCraft then relies on Blender as its rendering engine to generate 3D models, assign textures, and place them in the scene.
-In this study, we focused on maize (\textit{Zea mays}) as the target crop, although other plant models are available in CropCraft and custom models can also be added.
+We generated synthetic images along with their corresponding annotated versions using CropCraft.
+In this study, we focused on maize (\textit{Zea mays}) as the target crop, although other plant models are available in CropCraft.
 For weeds, we used three species in the simulations: \textit{Portulaca oleracea}, \textit{Polygonum aviculare}, and \textit{Taraxacum officinale}.
-A total of 1500 synthetic images were generated with varying characteristics to ensure a high degree of diversity in the dataset.
-We varied maize plant height (small, medium, large), weed density (low, medium, high), time of day (noon, afternoon, night), and camera angle (top-down view, 30° inclination to the right).
+As part of this work, a dataset of 10,000 synthetic images was generated using CropCraft and is made publicly available at \url{https://doi.org/10.57745/TNCSLP}.
+For the experiments reported in this paper, a subset of 1500 images was used, selected to cover a representative range of conditions.
+We varied maize plant height (small, medium, large), weed density (low, medium, high), time of day (noon, afternoon, night), and camera angle (top-down view, $30^{\circ}$ rotation on the roll).
 This resulted in six subsets of synthetic images, each consisting of 250 images and their corresponding annotations.
-The resolution of the synthetic images is 1920×1080 (width × height).
+The resolution of the synthetic images is 1920x1080 (width x height).
 The annotations are semantic segmentation masks with three classes: crop, weeds, and background.
 Figure \ref{fig:synthetic_examples} illustrates some examples of the generated synthetic images.